rodrigues/deli/README.md

 # use deli's centos image, based on this tag
 config :deli, :docker_build_target, {:deli, {:centos, "7.6.1810"}}

-# deli generates an image based on elixir official docker image (debian), latest
+# deli generates an image based on elixir official docker image
 config :deli, :docker_build_target, :elixir

 # deli generates an image based on elixir official docker image with this tag
 config :deli, :docker_build_target, {:elixir, "1.8.0-alpine"}

-# deli images can also have versions configured
+# deli images can also have beam dependencies configured
+#
+# if you don't set it, latest version available
+# when the package was generated will be used
+#
 beam_versions = [
-  otp: "21.2.2",
+  otp: "21.2.4",
   elixir: "1.8.0",
   rebar3: "3.6.1"
 ]